-The Commission will continue to staff the Southeastern Wisconsin RTA in 2008 as they complete their recommendations and report to the State Legislature and Governor.
+The Commission will continue to staff the Southeastern Wisconsin RTA in 2009 as they complete their recommendations and report to the State Legislature and Governor.
 The Commission staff will also continue to assist the Cities and Counties of Kenosha, Milwaukee, and Racine, WisDOT, and the RTA in the Alternatives Analysis/Draft Environmental Impact Statement of the proposed KRM commuter rail.

-Also in 2008, Commission staff will continue to provide short-range planning support to the public transit operators within the Region, including completion of new transit plans for the Kenosha transit system, the Racine transit system, and the Milwaukee County transit system.
-Commission staff also expects to initiate Waukesha city and county plans, and to complete as requested updates of county public transit-human services coordination plans to support proposed projects.
+Also in 2009, Commission staff will continue to provide short-range planning support to the public transit operators within the Region, including completion of new transit plans for the Kenosha transit system and Racine County.
+Commission staff also expects to complete a significant portion of Waukesha city and county plans, and to complete as requested updates of county public transit-human services coordination plans to support proposed projects.
 Other transit planning assistance will be provided to public transit operators within the Region upon their request.

 The Commission will initiate work on the development of a Regional Transportation Operations Program.
-The work in 2008 will include completion of the development of the scope of this effort and its initiation, in cooperation with the Wisconsin Department of Transportation and local governments.
+The work in 2009 will include completion of the development of the scope of this effort and its initiation, in cooperation with the Wisconsin Department of Transportation and local governments.